Crunch-io/webdocs/crunch/crunch_dataset-properties.md

 Open dataset properties by clicking on the dataset name in the upper left.
 Dataset properties can be edited by the active editor (see [Datasets with Multiple Editors](crunch_multiple-editors.html)).

+###General Properties

 ![](images/DatasetProperties.png)

-You can view and edit the following properties:
+The primary dataset properties page allows you to edit the following:

 **Name** – Click the dataset name to edit it.